Protect Against Biological Hazards with DuPont™ Biohazard Suits.

 DuPont provides a wide range of chemical protective clothing and biohazard suits — along with their specifications — to meet a broad spectrum of needs.

-We believe our chemical protective clothing, when used properly as part of a protocol which includes other protective equipment and thorough personal hygiene practices, may help reduce the opportunity for contamination of worker’s skin and clothing by potentially infectious pathogens.
-Many of our fabrics and seams pass both ASTM F1670 and ASTM F1671.
+We believe our chemical protective clothing, when used properly as part of a protocol which includes other protective equipment and thorough personal hygiene practices, may help reduce the risk for contamination of worker’s skin and clothing by potentially infectious pathogens.
+Tychem® 2000 and other Tychem® fabrics with taped seams have been tested and have passed the requirements of ASTM Standards F16701 and ASTM F16712, the recognized blood and viral penetration test methods in North America.

 Examples of biological hazards include: